-Nanotechnology is concerned with the design, analysis, growth, and fabrication of micron/sub-micron feature length devices
+Nanotechnology is concerned with the emerging of enabling nano-scale materials and devices, including the design, analysis, and realization of enabling systems.

 The invention of the transistor and the integrated circuit marked the genesis of microelectronics and set the stage for the unprecedented technological advances of the 20th century, which impacted virtually every aspect of modern life.
 Indeed, it is said that no invention in the history of humanity has so quickly spread throughout the world, or so profoundly pervaded so many aspects of human existence as the microprocessor.
 The field of nanotechnology has enabled such life-altering breakthroughs as implantable cardiac pacemakers, personal computers, wireless cellular telephones, optoelectronic-fiber networks, communication satellites and the Internet.

 ECE offers its graduate students many opportunities to work as Graduate Research Assistants or Graduate Teaching Assistants.
 Virtually all Ph.D. students receive funding support through teaching or research.

 ECE's Nanotechnology group is internationally recognized for their leadership in research and education in this dynamic field.
 This group is affiliated with three world class research centers, which play a defining role in Nanotechnology.
 Each of these centers is led by a senior ECE faculty member.

 - University Center for Excellence in Photovoltaic Research and Education

 - Center for MEMS and Microsystems Technologies (CMMT)